Rural Health Disparities

 What agencies and organizations are working to seek solutions to these disparities?

-• The National Cancer Institute Center to Reduce Cancer Health Disparities (CRCHD) conducts research on cancer health disparities.
-CRCHD works to support cancer programs and inform policy to improve cancer health disparities research activities.
+- The National Cancer Institute Center for Cancer Health Equity (CCHE) conducts research on cancer health disparities.
+CCHE works to support cancer programs and inform policy to improve cancer health disparities research activities.

-For additional information on rural health research see the Conducting Rural Health Research, Needs Assessments, and Program Evaluation topic guide.
+For additional information on rural health research see the Conducting Rural Health Research, Needs Assessments, and Program Evaluations topic guide.

 Where can I find programs that illustrate best practices to meet the challenges of providing health services in areas characterized by disparities?